-At the commencement of the City Council year in June, the following standing committees and ad hoc committees, each to consist of up to three Councilmembers, shall be recommended for appointment by the Mayor with concurrence through a motion of the full City Council.
+In June, the following standing committees and ad hoc committees, each to consist of up to three Councilmembers, shall be recommended for appointment by the Mayor with concurrence through a motion of the entire City Council.
 Committees shall set the schedule for meetings and may hold additional meetings upon request of a committee member or staff member.